PavanRangani/docs/docs/prd/legal-entities/browse-associated-partnerships.md

 - Records in table sorted in ascending order of Name
 - Shows hover effect on each row.
 - On click of row, opens workspace page of that partnership
-- For Joint, shows two tables - One for each individuals.